Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 Serialization allows to read and write complex types, so they can be used in your method definitions.
-By default, services can consume and produce entities in XML, JSON or in form encoding, with a default fallback to JSON.
+By default, services can consume and produce entities in XML, JSON, YAML or in form encoding, with a default fallback to JSON.

 When sending an entity to your service, the client should specify the `Content-Type` of the body so the server can choose the correct deserializer to read the data with.
 The `Accept`